Today is the 14th of February 2017 The Valentine’s Day

 I kept this set quite simple in my Christmas bestseller book display as I wanted to create the feeling of extreme cold and isolation.
 Before reading the book, one could imagine the feeling of … what would it be like to be trapped in this place?

 The props were built mainly with cardboard and paper, except the floor, which is a bubble wrap foil, turned upside down made an impression of a frozen water.
-I used similar technique making the iceberg and the ship.
+I used a similar technique making the iceberg and the ship.
 Designing my own version of the book cover (with the male figures) helped me to create an impression, that part of the Shackleton crew just left the sinking ship.
 Nothing is kept in proportion to each other, the props have more of a symbolic meaning.
 I was lucky to partly recreate the display in MRCB Paints & Papersstore in Dublin 8.